 02. Inspiration is all around

-Whether it be a song, TV show, children's books or whatever, I take anything and everything that inspires me and try to make it my own.
-I see a cool shirt in the store with a picture of an ice cream cone, how can I make my own cool ice-cream cone illustration?
+Whether it be a song, TV show or whatever, I take anything and everything that inspires me and try to make it my own.
+I see a cool shirt in the store with a picture of an ice cream cone; how can I make my own cool ice-cream cone illustration?
 I hear a song about love, how can I write my own love story?

-Inspiration is everywhere you just have to open yourself up to it.
-Also I like to look at certain websites with my morning coffee to get the day going, and to see what opportunities are out there.
-Pinterest, Twitter, blogs, Tumblr, etc. Pinterest is my favorite, lots of amazing ideas, resources and people on there.
+Inspiration is everywhere, you just have to open yourself up to it.
+Also I like to look at certain websites with my morning coffee to get the day going and see what opportunities are out there.
+Pinterest, Instagram (opens in new tab), Twitter, blogs, and Tumblr are good options.
+Pinterest is my favourite – there are lots of amazing ideas, resources and people on there.

-Pinterest is where I met my mobile publisher Storypanda.
-They started following me, I contacted them and we started working together on my very first storybook app for the iPad called Mompers!
-I'm thrilled that I got to join the creative community that Storypanda has sprouted in their effort to empower professional authors and illustrators.
+Pinterest (opens in new tab) is where I met my mobile publisher Storypanda (opens in new tab).
+They started following me, I contacted them and we started working together on my very first storybook app for the iPad called Mompers (opens in new tab)!

 03. Don't think, draw

 I find that the blank page can be very intimidating.
-And an editor friend of mine once used that phrase which really had a light bulb go off over my head: "Don't think, draw".
+And an editor friend of mine once used that phrase which really made a light bulb go on over my head: "Don't think, draw".

 04. The first draft won't be perfect

-I used to get flustered right away when something I started didn't look or read like it is pictured in my head.
-And if it isn't a job I am getting paid for I often stopped and it became unfinished.
+I used to get flustered right away when something didn't look or read like it I pictured it in my head.
+And if wasn't a job I was getting paid for, I often ended up leaving it unfinished.

-Another friend mentioned that the first draft almost always isn't going to be a home run.
-You need to write or draw that first mediocre draft or sketch to get to that great story or piece of art.
+Another friend mentioned that the first draft is almost never going to be a home run; you need to write or draw that first mediocre draft or sketch to get to that great story or piece of art.
 It all starts with a small sketch and or idea, you work at it, revise, edit, and in the end it becomes what you had in your head, or better.

 05. Find a work style that suits you

 There are so many ways and mediums to do things now.
 Personally, I always start out drawing by hand.
-Sometimes I colour the hand drawing in Photoshop to keep the line work visible, as I did for the Frankly Frannie Book series.
-At other times I redraw the sketch in Illustrator, which offers me an easier way to make revisions and duplicate characters or backgrounds (this is what I did for my Storypanda app.
+Sometimes I colour the drawing in Photoshop (part of Adobe's Creative Cloud (opens in new tab)) to keep the line work visible.
+At other times I redraw the sketch in Illustrator, which offers me an easier way to make revisions and duplicate characters or backgrounds.

 06. Another set of eyes always helps

-Often when you are writing or drawing a book illustration you are so involved in it that you might not see or miss things others might see.
-Have a friend or coworker look at it, they might see if a colour isn't working, or a sentence etc.
+Often when you are writing or drawing a book illustration, you are so involved in it that you might not see or miss things others might see.
+Have a friend or co-worker look at it – they might see if a colour isn't working, or a sentence that could be reworked.

-Working from home I don't have the pleasure of having coworkers anymore but I have them virtually when I email back and forth with other writer and illustrator friends ideas and thoughts and pictures.
-It helps to surround yourself with creative support and positive feedback from friends.
+Working from home I don't have the pleasure of having co-workers close-by any more, but I can email other writer and illustrator friends my ideas, thoughts and pictures.
+It helps to surround yourself with creative support.

-Also, rejection is a great learning tool, I've had my ideas rejected many times over from publishers when pitching or showing my portfolio, but I take it all as a learning experience on what I need to work on and move forward with that newfound knowledge.
+Also, rejection is a great learning tool.
+I've had my ideas rejected many times over by publishers when pitching or showing my portfolio, but I take it all as a learning experience.
+It's through these experiences you discover what you need to work on, and can move forward.
 Don't let rejection get you down!

 07. Further reading

 Want more advice?
-Next read: From brief to book: A guide to book illustration for beginners, in which we explain how the publishing cycle works for illustrators and some leading art directors give some top tips on how to get your work noticed.
+Read From brief to book: A guide to book illustration for beginners (opens in new tab), in which we explain how the publishing cycle works for illustrators and some leading art directors give some top tips on how to get your work noticed.